Willinlondon/CV/README.md

 ## William Day

-I am a confident, aspiring junior software developer and recent graduate of [Makers Academy](https://makers.tech/), a coding bootcamp.
-I am very keen to get into the industry and embark on a passionate and engaging career.
-I have spent the last 19 years living in Spain, near Barcelona, and due to Covid related reasons, have moved to London to seek a new start.
+I am a driven, confident, aspiring junior software developer and recent graduate of [Makers Academy](https://makers.tech/), a coding bootcamp.
+I am very keen to get into the industry and embark on a creative and engaging career.
+I have spent the last 19 years on and off living in Spain, near Barcelona, and due to Covid related reasons, have moved to London to seek a new start.

 My background has always been in hospitality, that's where I started, and I continued progressing to the point of owning my own pub and restaurant.